planetlearning/planetlearning.github.io/pages/micromaster/configurations-vagrant.md

 * Nations are Planet apps for the Internet, allowing communities to interact with each other.
 * Nations are connected to many communities and can run reports on any communities it owns.
-* As you complete these instructions, an OLE administrator will complete the registration of your community with the Virtual Intern Nation.
+* As you complete these instructions, an OLE administrator will complete the registration of your community with the PlanetLearning Nation.

 ## macOS and Ubuntu